AcCakyra/lsss/README.md

 ### Level-0

 Level-0 contains new flushed SST.
-It works just like usual level but SST might overlap each other.
+It works just like usual level but SST not sorted and might overlap each other.

 ### Compaction